My Mother, My Best Friend

 "Then stay near her," advised the Prophet sal Allahu alayhi wa sallam, "For at her feet is Jannah!"

 On the other side, making our parents sad or even making them cry is one of the many ways to earn Allah's anger.
 Imam Ahmad narrates, from Abdullah ibn 'Amr ibn Al-Aas radi Alllahu anhu: A man came to the Prophet sal Allahu alayhi wa sallam to give him his pledge of allegiance.
-He said, "I have come to pledge allegiance to you for hijrah and I have left both my parents behind crying."
+He said,

 The Prophet sal Allahu alayhi wa sallam commanded him, "Go back, and the same way that you made them cry, make them laugh."